rweberling/rweberling.github.io/teaching/index.md

 *EN 125: Reading Modern Literature*

--“The instructor’s approach to teaching through assigned and discussed blog posts on the course texts was very helpful and effective.”
+- “The instructor’s approach to teaching through assigned and discussed blog posts on the course texts was very helpful and effective.”
-“He broke down subjects clearly and allowed us to think abstractly.”
+- “He broke down subjects clearly and allowed us to think abstractly.”
-“I definitely had to work hard, but all discussions were relevant, and he was always able to stimulate participation from everyone in the course.
+- “I definitely had to work hard, but all discussions were relevant, and he was always able to stimulate participation from everyone in the course.
 Analysis of close readings was a prime focus, and I think I definitely improved.”
-“The class was great, and the instructor was one of my favorite at BU.”
+- “The class was great, and the instructor was one of my favorite at BU.”

 *EN 121: Reading World Literature*